 applies to the client:

-If the account row specifies a plugin, the server invokes it to authenticate the user.
 If the server cannot find the plugin, an error occurs and the connection attempt is rejected.
+Otherwise, if the account row specifies a plugin, the server invokes it to authenticate the user.

 If the account row specifies no plugin name, the server authenticates the account using either the